Disclaimer

 Developers, or those with basic refurbishment plans, may also utilise “fix and flip” exit plans.
 Buyers may want to buy a property, do it up, and then put it back on the market to sell or rent out.
 Lenders can accept these plans but will need to assess how much work on the property is needed, demand in the wider market and other factors.

-What are the 5 exit strategies – a refresh
+What Are the 5 Exit Strategies – a Refresh

 We’ve covered some of the basics of specific exit strategies, but it’s worth going over a few more details for each.
 It’s the details which will prove important for investors as no two cases will ever be the same, and lenders review deals based on their individual merits.

-1. Traditional long-term finance
+1. Traditional Long-Term Finance

 Getting a mortgage is one of the most popular ways to exit a short-term loan.
 Here, the key element to remember is timings.
 Bridging loans can be issued in mere days, whereas traditional finance can take months to set up.
 Additionally, those seeking out buy-to-let mortgages may also have to factor in rental payments ahead of time.

 Some long-term lenders may require evidence of rental income before issuing funds, usually over the course of 3 or 6 months.
 This is to prove that the monthly income generated by the property is high enough to cover the repayments.
 Bridging finance can help borrowers purchase a property, get the required monthly income, then proceed with their long-term lender.
-The MFS buy-to-let product also allows rolled and deferred interest to be implemented, which can facilitate the purchase of a property without current tenants – this can allow for works to be done, or the right tenants to be found first.
+The Market Financial Solutions buy-to-let products also allows rolled and deferred interest to be implemented, which can facilitate the purchase of a property without current tenants – this can allow for works to be done, or the right tenants to be found first.

-2. Sale of a property
+2. Sale of a Property

-Using the sale of one asset to pay for another is a common exit strategy, often utilised by investors with larger property portfolios.
+Using the sale of one asset to pay for another is a common bridging loan exit strategy, often utilised by investors with larger property portfolios.
 Here, the main challenge will probably be securing a buyer.
 Once an offer is locked in however, lenders can be flexible with the remaining details.

-3. Refurbishing and reselling an asset for a profit
+3. Refurbishing and Reselling an Asset for a Profit

 Refurbishing property can range between small decorative tweaks to installing entirely new rooms.
 Often, the increase in value after a refurbishment can cover both the purchase and work costs.
 As such, exit strategies based around refurbishments can be viewed as particularly sound.

-4. Cash settlements
+4. Cash Settlements

 Cash sitting in a bank account may not have many strings attached, creating an easy way out for investors and lenders alike.
 Lenders will likely just want to see evidence of where the cash is – or will be – coming from.
 Borrowers may need to remember where they’ve kept probate documents or share certificates.

-5. Development exit finance
+5. Development Exit Finance

 Property developers will be the ones most likely utilising development exit strategies.
 A development exit loan is a way to avoid costly development finance loan repayments once units are complete, with the bridging loan itself being the exit strategy.
 Property developers can use the bridging loan funds to repay their development finance loans.